Sign In / Sign Out

 How much does the Summer Institute cost?

 Participation requires enrollment in graduate credit at Arizona State University.
 Participants will need to register for one hour of graduate credit at Arizona State University, paid for by themselves and then they may get reimbursed by their schools.
-Participants who are not ASU students or employees, will receive a stipend of $350.00 to attend to support the cost of tuition.
+Participants who are not ASU students or employees, will receive a stipend to attend to support the cost of tuition.

 What are the perks of being a part of the Summer Institute?